 - How to do leg extension alternatives without a machine

-- Alternative way to load the quads without a leg extension machine
+- An alternative way to load the quads without a leg extension machine

 - Leg extension alternatives – the bottom line

-What’s the problem with general leg exercises as a leg extension alternative?
+What’s the problem with general leg exercises such as the leg extension alternative?

 The knee is a hinge joint, meaning it has two movements – ‘flexion’ (bending) and ‘extension’ (straightening).

-In the alternatives I’ll suggest here, I’m going to try to reduce the involvement of the other muscles as much as possible.
+In the alternative exercises I’ll suggest here, I’m going to try to reduce the involvement of the other muscles as much as possible.